Medical resident work hours: Towards an 80-hour work week

+The work hours of medical residents in India remains highly unregulated.
+Indian researcher Dr Edmond Fernandes, Founder of CHD Group called for regulating work hours but the same has not been implemented by the Ministry of Health and Family Welfare till date.

 Coping mechanisms

 Although strategic napping is recommended by the ACGME, no studies have assessed the effect of napping as a fatigue mitigation technique.
 Requiring naps during long shifts could be a small step toward reducing fatigue and potentially decreasing errors.
 Resident surveys suggest that a greater emphasis on education, decreased workload, and more ancillary support would better improve patient outcomes.
 Focusing on hospital best practices and physician incentives like pay-for-performance in residency could help with the implementation of some of these solutions.

 Techniques to reduce circadian misalignment include avoiding abrupt changes in shift time, getting more sleep, which makes the sleep schedule more flexible, and the use of caffeine and ambient light of specific wavelengths.